quianalytics/WarRoom-Frontend/PLAN.md

    - `start()` to load data and begin, or
    - `resumeSavedDraft()` to load persisted state.
 3. Clock ticks, picks advance, and state is persisted on major transitions.
+4. When the draft completes, the app prompts the user to view the recap screen.

 ## Draft Logic Responsibilities
 `DraftController` (`lib/features/draft/logic/draft_controller.dart`) owns: